ChuyLandar/ChuyLandar/README.md

-- 👋 Hi, I’m @ChuyLandar, a computer systems engineer
+- 👋 Hi, I’m @ChuyLandar, a computer systems engineer.
-- 👀 I’m interested in Game Development, Web Development and Software Development in general
+- 👀 I’m interested in Web Development, Game Development and Software Development.
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS.
-- 💞️ I’m looking to collaborate on Game Development, Web Development or Software Development in general
+- 💞️ I’m looking to collaborate on Web Development or Game Development principally, but open to anything code related.
 - 📫 How to reach me: Discord: Chuy#3003, Messenger: https://www.facebook.com/ChuyLandar

 <!---